alyakin314/alyakin314.github.io/index.md

 [Carey Priebe](https://www.ams.jhu.edu/~priebe/) on various problems in statistical graph inference and with [Joshua Vogelstein](https://jovo.me/) on causal inference from observational health data.

+I started medical school at WashU in 2021.
 In 2024, I took a research gap year during which I was a CNS AI fellow at NYU [OLAB](https://www.nyuolab.org/) under the supervision of [Dr. Eric Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann).